 Max Landwirth was born and raised in Tampa, Florida.
 After a stint as a child-actor, Max decided that he wanted to become a filmmaker.
 After graduating from High School, Max moved to Southern California to attend Chapman University’s Film School (ranked #6 in the country).
 He earned a degree in film production, screen acting, and psychology.
 While in school, Max interned at John Wells Productions where he learned the day-to-day operations of a professional production company.

 In early 2015, Max founded Landwirth Legacy Productions, LLC - an independent production company for socially conscious media.
-Since the company’s inception, Max has produced a feature film, a TV pilot, and over a dozen short films, PSAs, and commercials for clients such as Toyota, Sony Pictures, and LeapFrog.
+Since the company’s inception, Max has produced feature films, award-winning short films, viral public service announcements, commercials for multinational corporations, and educational videos for cities and school districts throughout Los Angeles County and beyond.

 Varta Torossian has a mixed cultural background and her love for diversity reflects in all her work.
 She grew up in the Balkan region, an epicenter of war, poverty, and political turmoil.
 From an early age, Varta started creating movies and stage shows that promoted not only cultural diversity, but diversity of ideas and perspectives.
 Varta received two Master’s degrees in Directing and Screenwriting (the latter one at AFI), as well as numerous prestigious awards for her writing.
 Varta hopes to give back through her films by celebrating diversity, equality and the appreciation for all people.

 Almog Avidan Antonir is a writer/director/producer with a BFA degree in Film Production and an Advertising minor from the Dodge College of Film and Media Arts at Chapman University.